Facebook Pixel

 About the Retreat … briefly!!

-Andrew and I purchased the property on Valentine’s Day in the year 2000, the property was then called The Garden of Peace, and was used as a Healing Centre for meditation, yoga and alternative medicine, however the business was non profitable, and did not cover the costs to maintain the land, let alone pay all the associated bills.
+Andrew and I purchased the property on Valentine’s Day in the year 2000.
+The property was then called The Garden of Peace and was used as a Healing Centre for meditation, yoga, and alternative medicine.
+However, the business was nonprofitable and did not cover the costs to maintain the land, let alone pay all the associated bills.

-The previous and numerous owners who had inherited the site sometimes allowed people to wander onto the property at their leisure, people continued to do this for a very long period of time despite our new ownership and private property signs.
-In their minds they felt that they owned the property and we had ‘stolen’ it from them!!
+The previous and numerous owners who had inherited the site sometimes allowed people to wander onto the property at their leisure.
+People continued to do this for a very long period of time despite our new ownership and private property signs.
+In their minds, they felt that they owned the property and we had ‘stolen’ it from them!!

-Our property was a dumping ground for rubbish; Car tyres / dogs poo / building materials, old TV’s and anything else that saved people from going to the tip.
+Our property was a dumping ground for rubbish; Car tyres/dogs poo/building materials, old TVs and anything else that saved people from going to the tip.

 The rotten, dilapidated and rat infested building was on a similar footprint to where the Retreat stands today, we considered renovating the old building but while we were considering it, it collapsed and fell down!
 Luckily no one got injured.